Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Methods

-A pair of longitudinal images $x_{pre}, x_{post}$ are tokenized and processed by a shared Swin encoder $f_\theta$.
-The stage \#4 features from the two images $F_{pre} = f^{(4)}_\theta(x_{pre})$ and $ F_{post} = f^{(4)}_\theta(x_{post})$ with shape $H/32\times W/32\times C$, where $H$ and $W$ correspond to the pixel resolution, and $C$ to the number of channels are extracted.
-A Swin encoder was used to alleviate the need to embed absolute positional information as is required in a vision transformer (ViT).
-As such the relative spatial encoding focuses on extracting the local relationships and local spatial bias, which complements the cross attention extracted by the DCA to extract correspondences between the features in the two images.
+,where $W_q,W_k,W_v\in\mathbb{R}^{C \times 3C_h}$ are the learned shared projection matrices.
+This ensured that the fused representation appropriately emphasizes spatially aligned features in both timepoints.
+Further, as such the relative spatial encoding focuses on extracting the local relationships and local spatial bias, it complements the cross attention extracted by the DCA to extract correspondences between the features in the two images.
+Residual connections and layer normalization (LN) are then applied: